mikey-gray/poc-pulse-onboarding-ui/README.md

 - Drag onto a workspace (first drop zone) to assign as a Workspace Admin
 - Drag onto the second workspace drop zone to assign as a Senior Manager
 - Drag onto a client to assign as an Account Manager
+- Drag onto the second client drop zone to add as a Recipient

 Chips appear for each assignment; click the × to remove that single assignment.